History of superconductivity: Enigmas and solutions (1933–1979)

+In 1937, Lev Shubnikov discovered a new type of superconductors (later called type-II superconductors), that presented a mixed phase between ordinary and superconductive properties.

+In 1950, the phenomenological Ginzburg–Landau theory of superconductivity was devised by Lev Landau and Vitaly Ginzburg.
 The Ginzburg–Landau theory, which combined Landau's theory of second-order phase transitions with a Schrödinger-like wave equation, had great success in explaining the macroscopic properties of superconductors.
-In particular, Alexei Abrikosov showed that Ginzburg–Landau theory predicts the division of superconductors into the two categories now referred to as Type I and Type II.
+In particular, Alexei Abrikosov showed that Ginzburg–Landau theory predicts the division of superconductors into the two categories now referred to as type I and type II superconductivity.
 Abrikosov and Ginzburg were awarded the 2003 Nobel Prize in Physics for their work (Landau having died in 1968).
 Also in 1950, Emanuel Maxwell and, almost simultaneously, C.A.
 Reynolds et al. found that the critical temperature of a superconductor depends on the isotopic mass of the constituent element.
 This important discovery pointed to the electron-phonon interaction as the microscopic mechanism responsible for superconductivity.

+On the experimental side, collaborations of Bernd T. Matthias in the 1950s with John Kenneth Hulm and Theodore H. Geballe, led to the discovery of hundreds of low temperature superconductors using a technique based on the Meissner effect.
+Due to his experience, he came up with Matthias' rules in 1954, a set of empirical guidelines on how to find these types of superconductors.

 BCS theory

 The complete microscopic theory of superconductivity was finally proposed in 1957 by John Bardeen, Leon N. Cooper, and Robert Schrieffer.
 This BCS theory explained the superconducting current as a superfluid of Cooper pairs, pairs of electrons interacting through the exchange of phonons.
 For this work, the authors were awarded the Nobel Prize in Physics in 1972.
 The BCS theory was set on a firmer footing in 1958, when Nikolay Bogolyubov showed that the BCS wavefunction, which had originally been derived from a variational argument, could be obtained using a canonical transformation of the electronic Hamiltonian.
 In 1959, Lev Gor'kov showed that the BCS theory reduced to the Ginzburg-Landau theory close to the critical temperature.
 Gor'kov was the first to derive the superconducting phase evolution equation $2eV=\hbar\frac{\partial \phi}{\partial t}$.